This article may contain compensated links. Learn more in our disclaimer.

-On January 1, 2016 we returned to India.
-We landed in Delhi early in the morning and we were so excited to be back here, in India!
+[dropcap]O[/dropcap]n January 1, 2016 we returned to India for the second time.
+We landed in Delhi early in the morning and we were so excited to be back in India!
 But it didn’t last long, as during the first hours in Delhi we met professional scammers who tried to trick us into buying an expensive tour to Agra and Jaipur.
 These men told us that it is dangerous in Delhi right now and we should leave the city immediately.
 But we didn’t believe them and it turned out to be the right decision.

-In this article I will tell you more about this and few other tourist scams in India, that we have experienced during our visits.
+In this article I will tell you more about this and few other tourist scams in India, that we have experienced during our time in India.

 Delhi is not a nice place, for instance.
-Both from our experience and what locals have said to us.
-But even there, when you get used to it and understand which places to avoid and how to deal with scammers, it gets easier.
+Both from our experience and from what we have been told by locals.
+But even there, when you get used to it and understand which places to avoid and how to deal with scammers, it’s not that bad.

 So, this is the most complicated and, let’s say, meanest trick we have experienced while in India.